Working Sense

 Supporting people access the world of work.

-Working Sense will be working specifically with people over 25 with a sensory loss (i.e. people who are D/deaf or have hearing loss and people who are blind or have vision loss) or disability, living in Conwy, Denbighshire and Flintshire.
+We work specifically with people over 25 with a sensory loss (i.e. people who are D / deaf or have hearing loss and people who are blind or have vision loss) or disability, living in Conwy, Denbighshire and Flintshire.
 This project is funded by the UK Government Shared Prosperity Fund.

 How does Working Sense support people?